simao-campos87/devops-23-24-JPE-1231859/CA5/readme.md

 ## Introduction

-This is a technical report for de Class Assignment 4 - Part 2, of the DevOps class from the "Switch - Curso de Especialização em Desenvolvimento de Software" made by Simão Campos, student nº 1231859.
+This is a technical report for de Class Assignment 5, of the DevOps class from the "Switch - Curso de Especialização em Desenvolvimento de Software" made by Simão Campos, student nº 1231859.

 The following report is a technical document that provides a detailed account of the steps taken to complete the assignment, including the commands used, the issues encountered, and the solutions implemented.
 The tutorial section provides a step-by-step guide to the assignment tasks.